FuelLabs/fuel-connectors/packages/docs/src/guide/react-hooks/useContractRead.md

 - `functionName`: The name of the function to call on the contract.
 - `args`: The arguments to pass to the contract function.

-#### Throws
+#### Returns

-Throws an error if the contract or function is invalid or if the function attempts to write to storage.
+An object containing:
+- The result of the contract function call.
+- [`...queryProps`](https://tanstack.com/query/latest/docs/framework/react/reference/useQuery): Destructured properties from `useQuery` result.

 #### Examples